hpfield/TeleLabel/README-new.md

  ![](multilabel/results/comparison/performance_comparison.png)

+## Repo Capabilities

+This repo provides the tools to conduct the following tasks for both binary and multilabel classification using BERT and Llama3-8B:

+* Create the classification dataset
+* Train, run and evaluate ML method
+* Run and evaluate zero-shot LLM-based classification
+* Use ML and LLM methods to label the full dataset
+* Compare the performance of each method

 ## Installation

 To run the LLM components of this repo, you will need at least 16GB of Nvidia GPU memory.
 This repo has been tested on Ubuntu 22.04 using python 3.8.